hanjustin/Backend-Concepts-Study-Notes/Artificial Intelligence/README.md

 * **Underfitting:** High bias.
 Doesn't fit the training set well.
 * **Overfitting:** High variance.
 Fits the training set TOO well, so the cost function is close to zero, and the model will not generalize to new examples well.
     * **Addressing overfitting:**
-Collecting more training examples.
+        * Collecting more training examples.
-Feature selection.
+        * Feature selection.
 Include/exclude features.
-Regularization.
+        * Regularization.
 Reducing the size of parameters to reduce the effect.
-Regularization approach:
+Regularization steps:
-Modify the cost function by adding a regularization term, which significantly increases the cost when a parameter's value is high.
+            * Modify the cost function by adding a regularization term, which significantly increases the cost when a parameter's value is high.
-Regulariazation paremeter: Used to control the balance of fitting to the data and keeping the parameters small.
+            * Regulariazation paremeter: Used to control the balance of fitting to the data and keeping the parameters small.
 Underfitting will happen for a large value and overfitting will happen for a small value.

-Neural networks:
-Input layer, activations/hidden layer, Output layer

 ## MLOps
 DevOps for ML models.